24f-2550: Introduction to Cybersecurity

 • advanced cryptography

-The course will also introduce students to legal and ethical issues associated with cybersecurity.
-The course will quickly cover most of the required background, and so we encourage wide participation.
+The course will cover most of the required background, and so we encourage wide participation.

 Concepts will be illustrated with practical tools, systems, and applications that exemplify them.
 Hands-on projects will introduce students to key security tools and libraries.